-Contrast this with the procedure for people who either live overseas when they apply for green cards, or who aren't eligible to use the adjustment of status procedure even though they live in the United State.
-Such people must use a procedure called “consular processing” (CP).
+Contrast this with the procedure for people who either live overseas when they apply for green cards, or who aren't eligible to use the adjustment of status procedure even though they live in the United States.
+Such people must use a procedure called consular processing (CP).
 Although some of the paperwork for CP might be handled through U.S.-based immigration offices, the final paperwork and interview are handled by a U.S. embassy or consulate, most likely in the immigrant's home country.

-This is definitely a topic to bring up with an immigration lawyer before you leave the U.S. for a consular interview -- especially because some immediate relatives of U.S. citizens may be able to apply for a "provisional" or "stateside" waiver before leaving the U.S., which can avoid getting trapped outside for many years in cases where the waiver is denied.
+This is definitely a topic to bring up with an immigration lawyer before you leave the U.S. for a consular interview—especially because some immediate relatives of U.S. citizens might be able to apply for a "provisional" or "stateside" waiver (on Form I-601A) before leaving the U.S., which can avoid getting trapped outside for many years in cases where the waiver is denied.

 The main form you must complete is Form I-485, Application to Register Permanent Residence or Adjust Status.